h0dy/MERN-auth/README.md

 - Reset Password Page UI

 You can [preview](https://mern-auth-g5hn.onrender.com) the project on Render.
+##### Note
+This project currently does not have a Mailtrap domain email configured.
+As a result, functionalities such as email verification, password reset, welcome emails, and similar features are not operational.

+To test these functionalities, you will need to run the application locally and configure it with your MAILTRAP_TOKEN.
+Please note that this will only work for the email associated with your Mailtrap account.

 ## To Run This Project On Your Local Machine